sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/prepostscript/index.md

           // and get hold of some goodies we want to use const until = webdriver.until;
           const By = webdriver.By;

+          // Since 7.0 we use Selenium pageLoadStrategy none
+          // meaning you will be in control right after the navigation
+          // so we need to wait until the page has finished loading
+          // in this case we waith for the login element but you could
+          // also wait for onload to happen. driver.wait(until.elementLocated(By.id('wpName1')), 5000);

           // before you start, make your username and password const userName = 'YOUR_USERNAME_HERE';